Best swimskins reviewed for racing in 2025

 Yonda says the D2 uses ‘the fastest, most efficient hydrophobic fabric available’, which is warp-knitted and infused with Teflon to repel the water as you swim.

-It’s a much simpler affair than some of the other highly technical swim skins on test and the only one with some flatlock stitching still visible on the outside of the garment.
+It’s a much simpler affair than some of the other highly technical swim skins on test.
+It’s only one with some flatlock stitching still visible on the outside of the garment.

 I also found the fabric was less compressive than others on test, which makes it among the more comfortable, leaving me chafe-free after each swim.

-Yonda claims that the D2 can improve stroke efficiency up to 4.5secs per 100m, which I found to be a little off the mark, but was still satisfied with the 2.5-3secs per 100m improvement I were getting in my times tests.
+Yonda claims that the D2 can improve stroke efficiency up to 4.5secs per 100m.
+I found this claim was a little off the mark, but was still satisfied with the 2.5-3secs per 100m improvement I were getting in my times tests.

 The sticky leg grippers made it a little difficult to pull the suit up over our thighs, but this didn’t affect the performance in the water.
 JS